great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/data_assets/how_to_organize_batches_in_a_sql_based_data_asset.md

 :::caution Datasources defined with the block-config method

-If you are using a Datasource that was created with the advanced block-config method please follow our guide on [how to configure a SQL Datasource with the block-config method](/docs/0.15.50/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_sql_datasource), instead.
+If you're using a Datasource that was created with the advanced block-config method, see [How to configure a SQL Datasource with the block-config method](/docs/0.15.50/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_sql_datasource).

 :::